goyox86/elpr-sources/guessing-game.md

 Un montón de salida mas!
 Ahora que tenemos una dependencia externa, Cargo descarga del registro las ultimas versiones de todo, lo cual puede copiar datos desde [Crates.io][cratesio].
 Crates.io es donde la gente del ecosistema Rust publica sus proyectos open source para que otros los usen.

-Lots of new output!
-Now that we have an external dependency, Cargo fetches the latest versions of everything from the registry, which is a copy of data from [Crates.io][cratesio].
-Crates.io is where people in the Rust ecosystem post their open source Rust projects for others to use.

 [cratesio]: https://crates.io